-All cases of program discharge and/or refusal to admit to treatment program will be reviewed and a decision rendered by the treatment team.
+• All cases of program discharge and/or refusal to admit to treatment program will be reviewed and a decision rendered by the treatment team.
 If the treatment team determines that refusal/discharge is inappropriate, the contractor will be required to admit/readmit the participant into the treatment program.
 The contractor may appeal the decision of the treatment team by preparing a detailed justification and submitting the appeal to the SOMP project manager located at the DOC Anchorage Central Office, or designee.

-The Each institution group size shall not exceed 15 offenders and shall not be less than 10.
-Institution Group treatment shall be held at least once per week, with time periods of 90 minutes.
-Individual treatments shall be held at least once per month, with time periods of 30 minutes.
-The institution may be adjusted with the approval of the SOMP project manager.
+Individual treatment shall be held at least once per month, with time periods of 60 minutes.
+The amount of individual treatment may be adjusted with the approval of the SOMP project manager.